MarcoSong1/cse15l-lab-reports/lab-report-4-week8.md

 ## Step 1 Setup: Delete existing forks

 Delete the existing forks of the repository on your account in order to have a clean state.
-This can be done by going to `Settings` and go to `Danger Zone` section and Delete this repository.
+This can be done by going to `Settings` on Github and go to `Danger Zone` section and delete the repository.

 On VSCode Terminal: